HoonChuanHng/Portfolio/README.md

 ### Database Management
 - I used **SQL** to design and manage the database through **phpMyAdmin**.
-- Tables were created to store and manage **e-waste reports** effectively.
+- Tables were created to store and retrieved **e-waste reports** effectively.

 ## Technologies Used